 Willow and Thatch exists because of you: You can shop our Jane Austen Period Drama Adaptations merchandise, click on our links (like these that take you to Etsy and Amazon) and make purchases on those sites, and buy period-inspired products from the Lovely Things Shop.
 You can also continue to share our articles, or make a financial contribution here.
 All these things allow us to write feature articles, update The Period Films List, mail out our newsletter, maintain the website and much more.
 Thank you!

 If you enjoyed this post, you may also like the Period Films List – the best costume dramas, heritage films, documentaries, period dramas, romances, historical reality series and period inspired movies, sorted by era and theme.
+You’ll also want to read 5 Reasons to watch The Road to Calvary, another historical romance on Netflix.
 Also see our review about Kurt Seyit & Sura here.